 How often do I need treatments?

 Research is showing that it is optimum to receive a series of visits that are close together.
 This way the benefit gained on the first visit will be held open and taken even further on the second visit, etc. Generally, that means that you will be seen 2 times to 3 a week for up to 20 visits.
-THe Doctor will examine and reveiw your case and decide on care frequency.
+The Doctor will examine and reveiw your case and decide on care frequency.
 That is one series.
 After these treatments sometimes a rest period is given from active care and a reveiw as to any further folllow up visits.
 At times it is appropriate to have a rest from endonasal adjusting.
-Often, people have results with one or two series of care.
-To continue at a rapid rate of change and for cumulative improvements, series can be continued at this rate.
+Often, people have results that will continue at a rate of change and for cumulative improvements, series can be continued at this rate.

 Does the process hurt?

 The first part of the work is cranial treatment with some trigger tissue release.
 The Doctor will also release your hard palate and align your TMJ if required.
 Bruxiism is discusssed.
 This is ussually well tolerated feedback along the way is always accepted.
 Pain releise from this part of care is noted by most.

 When the finger cot is inserted there may be a slight discomfort.
 It is more likely, however, that it just feels strange.
 Most likely, you have not had something like a balloon up your nose but you will make peace with that feeling very quickly.
 Some have described the treatment as getting water up the nose.